malramsay64/hoomd-docker/README.md

 hoomd-docker
 ============

-A docker container with a [hoomd] install that supports MPI.
-It is built with the default options
+A Docker container with a [hoomd] install that supports MPI.
+It is built with the default options of

 ```dockerfile
 ARG HOOMD_VERSION="v2.3.4"